LeeBeomYong/dotfiles/README.md

 ## Agens-SQL strength
 - Scalable DBMS packages with the variety open source modules
-	* Agens SQL is based on PostgreSQL and provides open source packages as selective form for convenience and stability.
+	* Agens-SQL is based on PostgreSQL and provides open source packages as selective form for convenience and stability.
 Having a reputation for an open source version of Oracle, existing users of Oracle can use PostgreSQL easily without much difference.
-Diverse packages for indispensable functions - Replication, Failover, Connection Pooling, and so forth ? are provided as well.
+Diverse packages for indispensable functions - Replication, Failover, Connection Pooling, and so forth - are provided as well.
 - Suitability of Data
 	* ACID transaction
 	* Serializable isolation level